mobify/developer-values/README.md

 #### New problems don't require new technology

-When building a software that solves a problem, it's unlikely that you need new technology to solve that problem.
+When building a software that solves a problem, it's unlikely that you need new technology to it.
 The things you are building should be pushing boundaries, not the things you are building them with.
 By default, you should [choose boring technology](http://mcfunley.com/choose-boring-technology).

-To make technology decisions easy, it's important to maintain a set of best practices outlining what technology to use when solving particular classes of problems.
+To make such technology decisions easy, it's important to maintain a set of best practices outlining what technology to use when solving particular classes of problems.

 Mobify best practices can be found [here](https://mobify.atlassian.net/wiki/display/PLAT/Coding+and+Design+Best+Practices).